 Record video footage

 So, these were the top 5 Ways to Document Your Travel Adventure.
-Since we are living in smart age and everyone carries a smartphone, so documenting travel journeys these days is far easier than it used to be earlier.
-No matter if you are travelling alone or if you are travelling with your friends, taking pictures with your smartphone is the easiest way to document and record your journey to make it memorable.
+Since we are living in a smart age and everyone carries a smartphone, so documenting travel journeys these days is far easier than it used to be earlier.
+No matter if you are traveling alone or if you are traveling with your friends, taking pictures with your smartphone is the easiest way to document and record your journey to make it memorable.

 How do you like to document your travels?
 Let me know in the comments!